top of page

 Scene 1: A New Mission

-Mannie, feeling the weight of impending failure, go hard on a critical mission that could potentially alter the course of their current predicament.
+Mannie, feeling the weight of impending failure, goes hard on a critical mission that could potentially alter the course of their current predicament.

 The pressure is mounting, and Claude is acutely aware that the stakes have never been higher.
 With deadlines looming and expectations from stakeholders intensifying, he realizes that he must take a bold step to salvage their project and their reputations.

-In his contemplation, Claude comes to the conclusion that Mannie's youthful perspective and unwavering determination could uncover insights and information that he himself, burdened by experience and perhaps a touch of cynicism, cannot see.
-Mannie's fresh outlook, combined with his relentless drive, might provide the innovative solutions that are desperately needed.
-Claude believes that the enthusiasm and creativity of youth can often lead to breakthroughs that seasoned professionals might overlook due to their ingrained ways of thinking.
+Claude concludes that Mannie's youthful perspective and determination could reveal insights he might miss due to his experience and cynicism.
+Mannie's fresh outlook and drive might offer the innovative solutions needed, as the enthusiasm and creativity of youth can lead to breakthroughs that seasoned professionals might overlook.

 Claude doesn't expect Mannie to win the grants that he himself couldn't secure.